July 12 - August 15

 Some experiences beg us to write about them, but we often feel overwhelmed when trying to capture the whole story at once.
-In this class, we'll explore the art of flash nonfiction and short essays.
+In this class, we’ll explore the art of flash nonfiction and short essays.
 Life is made up of moments: big showy ones and small quiet ones—many of them infused with deeper meaning.
 Sometimes we can easily articulate a moment’s meaning, but often we can only make sense of it peripherally.
 In a flash essay, the moment and the meaning must be distilled to their purest essence.
-Through a series of writing exercises, students will generate a list of potential essay ideas and identify key details and imagery to help them dig into the heart of those stories.
-Students will also write several flash pieces of varying lengths.
+Through a series of writing exercises, you will generate a list of potential essay ideas and identify key details and imagery to help you dig into the heart of those stories.
+You will also write several flash pieces of varying lengths.

 What is a flash essay?
 More importantly: What makes a flash essay sizzle and spark?
 This week, we’ll dive into the fray with a brief history of the genre and an exploration of what makes an essay part of the “flash” genre.
 We’ll read a selection of flash essays to get a taste of the form—and to explore our own aesthetics related to the genre.
 We'll kick off the course with writing exercises designed to give you a list of potential “jumping in” points for the essays you’ll write throughout this course (and beyond).

 This week we’ll follow the advice of Annie Dillard: “Push it.
 Examine all things intensely and relentlessly.
 Probe and search each object in a piece of art; do not leave it, do not course over it, as if it were understood, but instead follow it down until you see it in the mystery of its own specificity and strength.”
 We will examine a variety of writing craft techniques that can be used to distill a story into the small and powerful space of flash.
 We’ll look at framing your subject matter, choosing and shading details, and using imagery to support meaning.